How to Buy the Right Size Kitchen Sink

-Whether buying a kitchen sink for the first time or as a replacement for your old kitchen sink, you probably have some questions about what size of kitchen sink you need.
-This article will help you choose the right size sink for your kitchen.
-The major things to consider are the depth, the shape, the available countertop space and if your countertop already has a cutout or needs one to be made.
+Whether you're building a new home or remodeling your old kitchen, you may have some questions about kitchen sink size.
+The major things to consider are the depth, the shape, the available countertop space, and if your countertop already has a cutout or needs one to be made.
 You will also want to consider the size of your kitchen.
 A cozy kitchen will look and function better with a size-appropriate sink as opposed to a jumbo triple-basin sink.
 On the flip side, large kitchens can accommodate larger sinks.

-Choose the basin or bowl.
-Decide whether the sink will be a single basin, multi basin or bowl, and then determine the size of each.
-This will help to determine the space needed under the counter for installation, as well as how a disposal will be installed if preferred.
+Decide whether the sink will be a single basin or multi basin.
+This will help to determine the space needed under the counter for installation, as well as how a disposal will be installed, if you choose to use one.

-Consider how it will be mounted.
-The different mounting options are overmount or self-rimming, undermount and seamless or integral.
+The different mounting options are overmount or self-rimming, undermount, and seamless or integral.
 Each type of mount will be installed differently which can cause a slight variance in the space needed for the sink.